tonnykwon/blog/_bayesian/2019-05-21-Markov-Chain-Monte-Carlo.md

 mathjax: true
 ---

 Markov Chain Monte Carlo(MCMC) is a general method of drawing samples from a target distribution with relatively faster speed to converge and its capability of simulating various distributions.
-In addition, compared to previously introduced Monte Carlo Simulation such as importance sampling and rejection sampling, it is capable of simulating complicated distribution, and easy to implement with fair reliability.
-Some of drawbacks are difficulty in assessing it convergence and accuracy.
-Although specific methods differ by each algorithms, general steps are following:
+In addition, compared to previously introduced Monte Carlo Simulation such as importance sampling and rejection sampling, it is capable of simulating complicated distribution and easy to implement with fair reliability.
+Some of the drawbacks are difficulty in assessing it convergence and accuracy.
+Although specific methods differ by each algorithm, general steps are the following:

 1 - Set initial parameter values